pranayKD/faster_rcnn_colab_pytorch/README.md

 There are ~2000 images pertaining to these classes.
 150 images are used for validation.
 One batch consists of a single image.

+No Data augmentation techniques are used, since the aim is not to obtain best results on validation set, but to obtain good enough detection results.
+Data augmentation could be used to improve performance.

 --------

 ## Network Details